apache/spark/docs/running-on-mesos.md

   <td><code>spark.mesos.executor.cores</code></td>
   <td>1.0</td>
   <td>
-    Set the amount of cores to request for running a mesos executor.
+    The setting, which can be a floating point number, controls the number of cores allocated to the executor not for use by tasks.
 This setting is only used for Mesos fine-grained mode.
-    By default, executor will use the amount of cores even though no task is running on an executor.
   </td>
 </tr>
 <tr>